 Your Hormone Horoscope: The first half of your Week 3 is what I call your “pre-PMS” phase.
 The symptoms are like a less intense version of premenstrual syndrome (PMS): They may include irritability, fatigue and a down mood.
 Like PMS, pre-PMS is also caused by plunging estrogen.
 (While most women are aware that estrogen plunges once in their cycle–in the days before their period–not many realize there are actually two estrogen dips every cycle.
 See the graph above.)
 Luckily, by the second half of your Week 3, estrogen rises again, putting a stop to any annoying pre-PMS symptoms you’ve experienced, which helps level out your mood.

 Another important hormone in your Week 3 is progesterone.
 All throughout this week, progesterone rises, which can make you sleepy, quiet, less interested in socializing and more cautious.
 It’s also dampening your libido and triggering cravings for ooey gooey comfort foods rich in sugar, fat and salt.
 If you’re sensitive to progesterone, this hormone can make you a bit blue.
-Progesterone may trigger a bit of forgetfulness and fogginess while also making it more difficult to speak eloquently.
-As a result, you may not recall the exact word you want to say or you may end up throwing in a bunch of “um”s and “ah”s as you talk.
+Progesterone can also trigger some forgetfulness and fogginess and make it more difficult to speak eloquently.
+As a result, you may not recall the exact word you want to say or you may pause in the middle of sentences as you talk.